ivobenedito/ivobenedito/README.md

 ### Hi there 👋

 #### Ask me about
-Software engineering, design, product development.
+Software engineering, design, product development and team management.
 I'm passionate about any of this topics, and it's intersection with real businesses and teams.

 #### Reach me @